 Then a little later in the day, you might feel a sense of relief that the roller coaster is over…

-A few hours later you’re crying yourself to sleep believing that maybe it was all YOU, you were the problem… self-blame sets in…
+And a few hours later you’re crying yourself to sleep believing that maybe it was all YOU, you were the problem… self-blame sets in…

 Then by morning you wake up now blaming your ex, he was the douche bag, it was all his fault…